-Key Compensation Practices
+Highlights of Our Compensation Practices

-Set forth below are certain highlights of our compensation practices.
-These practices include those adopted in an effort to drive the Company's performance, as well as certain practices the Company has not adopted because it does not believe these practices would serve the long-term interests of our stockholders.
+Set forth below are certain highlights of our current compensation practices.
+These practices include those adopted to drive the Company's performance, as well as those the Company has not adopted because the Committee does not believe these practices serve the best interests of our stockholders.

-What We Do Practice Company Highlights Discussed on Page(s) ☑ Pay for Performance - All Incentive Compensation "At Risk" NEO annual bonus and long-term incentive compensation is tied to performance, and requires the achievement of operational, financial and strategic goals in order to be earned.
-22-34 Overall compensation and base salary set by the Committee in the lowest quartile of peer group, consistent with our relative size and prior lack of profitability.
-All NEO incentive compensation for 2013 and 2014 is "at risk," or performance-based - no awards are solely time-based.
-(Base salary is the only component of compensation that is not "at risk.")
-Awards under our annual bonus and long-term performance cash plans are subject to the discretion of the Committee/Board to reduce payouts even where requisite performance is achieved. ☑ Double Triggers Following a Change in Control NEO employment agreements include double-trigger change in control provisions as a condition to cash severance payments.
-In addition, the Committee has determined that the agreements governing future equity awards to NEOs under the 2014 Long-Term Incentive Plan will generally include double-trigger change in control provisions, subject to approval of the 2014 Plan by our stockholders.
-35, 42-44, 51 ☑ Mitigate Undue Risk Undue risk that may be associated with NEO compensation is mitigated through the utilization of caps on incentive payouts, the use of multiple performance measures for incentive plans, a compensation clawback policy, stock ownership guidelines and the Committee's ability to exercise negative discretion in determining incentive payouts. • The Committee receives a compensation risk assessment annually from its independent compensation consultant, which it evaluates in the context of the 6, 7-8, 22-34 ☑ Stock Ownership Guidelines and Equity Holding Policy Committee's overall risk assessment.
-The Company has stock ownership guidelines that require our NEOs and directors to hold a significant portion of equity grants until certain ownership levels are achieved.
-As of December 13, 2013, each of our NEOs and directors was in compliance with our stock ownership policy.
-7-8, 35-36 ☑ No Hedging or Pledging of Company Stock None of our NEOs or directors has engaged in the practice of hedging or pledging Company stock.
-Furthermore, the Company has established a policy that prohibits our officers and directors from hedging or pledging Company stock.
+What We Do Practice Company Highlights Discussed on Page(s) ☑ Pay for Performance Substantially all NEO short- and long-term incentive compensation is tied to performance, and requires the achievement of operational, financial and strategic goals in order to be earned.
+Despite significant improvements in financial and operational results, realizable values for long-term incentive awards granted to NEOs the last five years are well below target award values since the Company's performance did not achieve target levels.
+For example, the Total Shareholder Return performance shares granted to our NEOs in fiscal years 2013 and 2014 and the performance cash tied to gross margin improvement granted in fiscal year 2014 expired without vesting.
+25-31 Alignment with Stockholder Interests In recent years, we increased the emphasis on equity-based grants to our NEOs to more closely align their interests with those of our stockholders, and increased NEO stock ownership and holding requirements.
+28-31 Awards Do Not Automatically Vest Following a Change in Control Our NEO employment agreements include double-trigger change in control provisions as a condition to cash severance payments.
+In addition, in the event of a change in control, annual equity awards to NEOs under our 2014 Long-Term Incentive Plan do not automatically vest.
+41-43 ☑ Mitigate Undue Risk Undue risk that may be associated with NEO compensation is mitigated through the utilization of caps on incentive payouts, multiple performance measures for incentive plans, a compensation clawback policy, and stock ownership guidelines.
+The Committee receives a compensation risk assessment annually from its independent compensation consultant.
+5-7, 25-31 Compensation Subject to Recoupment or "Clawback" The Company has the right to clawback all or a portion of an individual's incentive compensation in the event his or her misconduct requires the Company to restate of its financial statements, to the extent that individual's incentive compensation was based on the misstated financials.
+8 ☑ No Hedging or Pledging of Company Stock The Company has a policy that prohibits our officers and directors from hedging or pledging Company stock.
 8 ☑ Independent Compensation Consultant The Committee utilizes an independent compensation consulting firm, Pearl Meyer, which reports directly to the Committee and does not provide any other services to the Company.
-22 ☑ Annual Review of Share Utilization The Company evaluates share utilization (and annual run rates) as it relates to equity awards to strike the appropriate balance among dilution to stockholders, management incentives and practices at peer companies.
-24-25, 31
+25-26 Annual Review of Share Utilization The Company annually evaluates share utilization run rates to strike the appropriate balance among dilution to stockholders, management incentives and practices at peer companies.
+28-31

-What We Don't Do Practice Company Highlights ⊠ No Tax-Gross Ups We have eliminated all tax gross-ups. ☑ No NEO Specific Perquisites NEOs do not have supplemental executive retirement plans, company cars, club memberships or other significant perquisites.
-NEOs receive benefits that are comparable to benefits provided to other Company employees and pay taxes on such perquisites. ☑ No Evergreen Employment Agreements NEO employment agreements do not automatically renew, are for a fixed term and are terminable by the Company with or without cause.
+What We Don't Do Practice Company Highlights ⊠ No Tax-Gross Ups We do not provide tax gross-ups for our NEOs. ⊠ No NEO Specific Perquisites NEOs do not have supplemental executive retirement plans, company cars, club memberships or other significant perquisites.
+NEOs receive benefits that are comparable to benefits provided to other employees and pay costs and taxes on such perquisites on the same basis as other employees. ⊠ No Evergreen Employment Agreements NEO employment agreements do not automatically renew, are for a fixed term and are terminable by the Company with or without cause. ⊠ No "Liberal Share Recycling" Shares of common stock used to pay taxes or to pay the exercise price of stock options for Awards made under Amendment No. 1 to the 2014 Long-Term Incentive Plan will be cancelled and not available for re-issuing.